 Reporting Services Information Worker InfoCenter

 Often, an information worker runs reports to analyze data and identify opportunities, problems, or project characteristics.
-Information workers might also collect and distribute information on organizational processes and resources.
+Information workers might also collect and distribute information about organizational processes and resources.
 Job titles that map to the Reporting Services information worker role include Sales Manager, Executive Assistant, or Project Manager, to name a few.

 Finding and Viewing Reports